Porte de Montreuil station

-Porte de Montreuil (/fr/; 'Gate of Montreuil') is a station on Line 9 of the Paris Métro in the 20th arrondissement.
-It is named after the Porte de Montreuil, a gate in the 19th-century Thiers wall of Paris, which led to the town of Montreuil.
+Porte de Montreuil (/fr/; 'Gate of Montreuil') is a station on line 9 of the Paris Métro in the 20th arrondissement.

+It is named after the Porte de Montreuil, one of the former city gates in the 19th-century Thiers wall of Paris, which led to the town of Montreuil.
 Flea markets are held on the glacis (the sloping bank in front of a wall) of the former fortifications.